List programming

 … And their types

-- The types of the functions are additional hints to their purpose, get used to reading them
+- Types of functions are additional hints to their purpose, get used to reading them

 - Much of the time when you mis-use a function you will get a type error